 Healthcare professionals and researchers have access to advanced VHT-based solutions that model cancer onset and progression over time contributing to improve personalised treatments

-Researchers, healthcare professionals, innovators and citizens have access to cancer VHTs through the EU UNCAN.eu and the advanced Virtual Human Twin platforms
+Researchers, healthcare professionals, innovators and citizens have access to cancer VHTs through the UNCAN.eu and the advanced Virtual Human Twin platforms

-Scope: Virtual human twins (VHTs) are digital representations and in-silico models of an individual’s health and disease at different levels of human anatomy (e.g. cells, tissues, organs or organ systems) for the prevention, prediction, screening, diagnosis and treatment of a disease, as well as the selection and personalisation of intervention options.
+Scope: Virtual human twins (VHTs) are digital representations and in-silico models of an individual’s health and disease at different levels of the human anatomy (e.g. cells, tissues, organs or organ systems) for the prevention, prediction, screening, diagnosis and treatment of a disease, as well as the selection and personalisation of intervention options.

-The proposed topic will contribute to the Cancer Mission objectives by improving the accuracy of dynamic and multiscale VHTs to predict cancer onset and progression through time and by increasing their use and efficacy for developing better personalised oncology treatments.
-Of particular interest are cancer types with low 5-y survival rate and paediatric and adolescent cancers.
+The proposed topic will contribute to the EU Cancer Mission objectives by improving the accuracy of dynamic and multiscale VHTs to better understand cancer onset and predict progression through time and by increasing their use and efficacy for developing better personalised oncology treatments.
+Of particular interest for this topic are cancers with limited treatment options or unclear biological mechanisms, refractory cancers, rare cancers, early-onset cancers, cancer types with low five-year survival rates, or paediatric and adolescent cancers.

-Applicants should take advantage of technological advances in (generative) AI tools which open new opportunities to collect, combine and analyse large datasets of diverse types, including multi-omics patient data, tumour molecular profiles, medical images and real word data.
-Ethnicity, age sex and gender differences should be duly considered.
-Proposals should build on current approaches, standards, data repositories and use modelling assets including but not limited to those provided by the future Advanced VHT Platform and supporting projects under Horizon Europe when relevant.
+Applicants should take advantage of technological advances in (generative) AI tools which open new opportunities to collect, combine and analyse large datasets of diverse types, including multi-omics patient data, tumour molecular profiles, immune profiles, medical images and real word data.
+Age sex and gender differences should be duly considered.
+When relevant, proposals should build on current approaches, standards, data repositories and use modelling assets including but not limited to those provided by the future Advanced VHT Platform, the European Open Science Cloud, the European 1M+ Genomes and the European Cancer Imaging initiatives

 The applicants should address all of the following activities:

-To develop innovative, dynamic multiscale VHTs for advancing the knowledge and understanding of cancer onset and progression and develop or improve innovative personalised treatments.
+To develop innovative, dynamic multiscale VHTs for advancing the mechanistic knowledge and understanding of cancer onset and progression and develop or improve innovative personalised treatments.
 VHTs should integrate (generative) AI tools for the analysis of large volumes of FAIR (Findable, Accessible, Interoperable, Reusable) multimodal data, increasing their predictive capability and, when appropriate, utilise IT solutions for model visualisation via Augmented Reality/Virtual Reality.

-To update and validate VHTs with longitudinal FAIR patient data and generate evidence that VHT models can deliver clinically meaningful observations to improve treatment of the studied cancer type, demonstrating VHT accessibility and usability for clinical uptake.
-The use of data and services provided by EU research infrastructures in the life science domain should be considered when appropriate.
+To update and validate VHTs with longitudinal newly collected or existing FAIR patient data and generate evidence that VHT models can deliver clinically meaningful observations to improve treatment of the studied cancer type, demonstrating VHT accessibility and usability for clinical uptake.
+The use of data and services provided by ESFRI research infrastructures in the life science domain should be considered when appropriate.

-To enrich the UNCAN.eu research platform and the Advanced VHT Platform with data and model assets following the principles of open science.
+To enrich and make available data and model assets in the UNCAN.eu research platform and in the Advanced VHT Platform following the principles of open science.
 Newly collected patient datasets must be described with metadata records in the EU dataset catalogue of the European Health Data Space.

 Collaboration among different scientific disciplines, including healthcare professionals throughout all stages of VHTs development is envisaged.

-Advantage should be taken to the extent possible of data and experience gained under current EU large-scale initiatives and implementing projects such as the European Cancer Imaging Initiative and the Genomic Data Infrastructure and others as appropriate.
-The Commission will facilitate coordination with other EU initiatives.
-Therefore, successful proposals will be asked to join the 'Understanding' project cluster of the Cancer Mission and should include a budget for networking, attendance at meetings and joint activities.
+Successful proposals will be asked to join the 'Understanding' project cluster of the EU Cancer Mission and should include a budget for networking, attendance at meetings and joint activities.
+The Commission will facilitate coordination of this activity.
+Collaboration is encouraged also with Horizon Europe projects supporting the VHT initiative, as appropriate.

 Applicants envisaging to include clinical studies should provide details in the dedicated annex using the template provided in the submission system.

-HORIZON-MISS-2026-02-CANCER-02: Microbiome for early cancer prediction before onset of disease
+HORIZON-MISS-2026-02-CANCER-02: Microbiome for early cancer prediction before the onset of disease